 - Unit 8: Medication and the Older Adult

 - Unit 9: Chronic and Acute Pain

 - Unit 11: Legal and Ethical Issues, and Research in Gerontological Care

 To receive credit for NURS 442, you must complete and submit all of the required assignments and achieve a composite grade of “C-” (60 percent).
 Effective January 1, 2010, all papers submitted must follow the guidelines of the APA Publication Manual (6th ed.)
 (2010).

 The assignments and weighting of the composite grade is as follows:

 To learn more about assignments and examinations, please refer to Athabasca University's online Calendar.

 Ebersole, P., Hess, P., Touhy, T. & Jett, K. (2012).
 Toward healthy aging: Human needs and nursing response (8th ed.).
 St. Louis: Mosby.

-Students will receive an Access Letter in the course package with instructions for gaining access to this online course.
 A variety of electronic journal articles and websites are used in the course and paper copies are not included in the course package.

 Athabasca University reserves the right to amend course outlines occasionally and without notice.
 Courses offered by other delivery methods may vary from their individualized-study counterparts.